Optimum Health: 11 Yoga and Ayurveda Practices to Start Today

 11. Treat yourself to a foot and scalp oil massage before bed.

 I hope you see the possibility of incorporating these health-promoting practices into your daily routines and feel the power of healthy habits.
-If you are already doing all the things I mentioned above, congratulations on taking such great care of yourself!
+If you are already doing everything I mentioned above, congratulations on taking such great care of yourself!
 May others always benefit from our practice.

 Reprinted with permission from Melina Meza.

-Currently residing in Oakland California, Melina facilitates year-round yoga and Ayurveda workshops and retreats for new and experienced practitioners.
+Currently residing in Oakland, California, Melina facilitates year-round yoga and Ayurveda workshops and retreats for new and experienced practitioners.
 From her very first class in 1993, she has never stopped exploring the physical, mental, and spiritual practices passed down from the ancient sages.
-Yoga has been the “launching pad” that has rocketed her into a life journey of cultivating the disciplines necessary to gain insight and wisdom integral to being healthy, compassionate, and radiant, as well as how to share those gifts with others.
+Yoga has been the “launching pad” that has rocketed her into a life journey of cultivating the disciplines necessary to gain insight and wisdom integral to being healthy, compassionate, and radiant, as well as sharing those gifts with others.

 Recent articles